catid/cifar10deepspeed/README.md

 If using just a single computer for training you can skip this section.

 I found that for a 3x 3090 GPU setup with about ~2 Gbps Ethernet between them, it's actually faster to just use one machine for training rather than a cluster.
 I haven't tested on my other machines yet, so not sure using a training cluster is ever useful for this problem.

+Checkout the code at the same path on each computer.

 Edit the `hostfile` to specify the list of nodes in the training cluster.
 They must be accessible over SSH without a password: Use `ssh-copy-id myname@hostname` to set this up.